Nikon D3300 vs Panasonic GH5s

 - More modern: Reflects 4 years of technical progress since the D3300 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the GH5s is the clear winner of the contest (23 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GH5s is the clear winner of the contest (24 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the D3300 or the GH5s.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.